Star names such as Gareth Bale, Cristiano Ronaldo, and Lionel Messi could all end up watching the tournament at home.

-They have to beat Ecuador to even have a chance of just making the play offs.
+They have to beat Ecuador, which is no easy feat.
 The Barcelona centre back has been one of the finest defenders in world football for the past four years, transitioning from a no-nonsense holding midfielder to brilliant centre back.

-If Argentina are to beat Ecuador in their next play off game, the experience and know how of Mascherano at the back will prove crucial.
+If Argentina are to beat Ecuador in their next game, the experience and know how of Mascherano at the back will prove crucial.